-If you have an unplanned pregnancy and need support, there are free confidential counselling and information services to help you consider your options and access the services that you need.
+If you have an unplanned pregnancy and need support, there are free confidential services including counselling to help you consider your options and get the information that you need.

-My Options is a freephone helpline that provides information and support on all your options if you have an unplanned pregnancy, including information on continued pregnancy supports and abortion services.
+You can freephone the My Options helpline for information and support on all your options if you have an unplanned pregnancy.
+This free helpline gives information on both continued pregnancy supports and abortion services.
 It is provided by the Health Service Executive (HSE).

 Supports to continue pregnancy

 If you think you are pregnant, you should visit your GP (family doctor) or contact your local maternity unit or hospital.
 They can give you information on the pregnancy care options available to you.

 Antenatal care is the care you get from healthcare professionals during your pregnancy.
 Antenatal care in public maternity hospitals is free.
 Your GP appointments under the Maternity and Infant Care Scheme are also free.